graffic/nanocorp/README.md

 ## Introduction

-This application answers the [nanos.ai](http://nanos.ai) [fullstack assesment project](https://github.com/nanosapp/fullstack-dev-assesment) using JavaScript (NodeJS and browser), MongoDB and Google Cloud.
-At the same time it shows most of the points I consider important in an application: not only code and tests but also continuous integration and deployment using travis and google cloud.
+This application answers the [nanos.ai](http://nanos.ai) [fullstack assessment project](https://github.com/nanosapp/fullstack-dev-assesment) using JavaScript (NodeJS and browser), MongoDB and Google Cloud.
+At the same time, it shows most of the points I consider important in an application: not only code and tests but also continuous integration and deployment.

-Given that I was going to give this technical assessment some time, I decided to learn also something new.
+Given that I was going to spend some time on this assessment, I decided to also learn something new.
 I will point out during this document which parts were new and my take on them.

 Let's continue explaining each one of these sections: frontend, backend, db, end to end tests, and deployment.